Lee Briers: Warrington (1997–2013)

 The 2011 Super League season was Briers' 14th.
 During this season he broke a number of club records including top all-time points scorer, having overtaken club greats Brian Bevan, and Steve Hesford.
 He broke the record during a Challenge Cup home 112–0 demolition of Swinton.
 This match also saw Briers break his own club record for points in a match (set 11 years earlier against York), with 44 points, from 16 goals and three tries.

 He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

 He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

-In 2013, during the second match of the season against Wigan Warriors, Lee suffered a neck injury which saw the Warrington ace out for 13 games.
-He returned for a Tetley's Challenge Cup fifth round tie against Salford City Reds in which he made not only a try scoring return but also kicked his 1,000th career goal.
+In 2013, during the second match of the season against Wigan Warriors, Lee suffered a neck injury which saw him sidelined for 13 games.
+He returned for Warrington's Challenge Cup fifth round tie against Salford City Reds in which he made scored one try and kicked his 1,000th career goal.

 He played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 In November 2013, although Briers had a year remaining on his contract, he announced his retirement due to a neck injury.
 He played 425 games for Warrington, scoring a club record 2,586 points.
 Shortly before announcing his retirement, Briers released his autobiography, Off the Cuff.

+In 2018, Briers was inducted into Warrington's Hall of Fame.

+International career

+Having made his Wales début in 1998, Briers went on to make 23 appearances for his country and featured in the 2000 Rugby League World Cup.
+Briers was capped by Great Britain against France in their 42–12 win on 26 October 2001.

+Following the Wales team's failure to qualify for the 2008 Rugby League World Cup, Briers announced his international retirement.